 With respect to risking release of pollutants due to project inundation, the future tenants of the proposed industrial buildings are not currently known, while not currently anticipated, in the event that future operations associated with the proposed warehouses involve the routine use, transport, or disposal of hazardous materials, such materials would be safely managed in accordance with applicable regulations and would be subject to City review depending on the type or quantity of chemicals proposed for use.
 Chapter 8.64 of the City's Municipal Code requires that any use of hazardous materials be disclosed to the City's fire department.
 In addition, Chapter 8.60 of the City's Municipal Code includes regulations regarding hazardous materials cleanup, in the event that any hazardous substance or waste is unlawfully released, discharged, deposited, or abandoned upon or into any property, water, or facilities within the City.
-Furthermore, all stormwater exiting the project site would be directed to on-site stormwater quality features to ensure that any pollutants entrained within stormwater from the project site are removed prior to discharge.
+Furthermore, all stormwater exiting the project site would be directed to on-site stormwater from the project site are removed prior to discharge.